S0-SA2-0763

 What is it?

-A map key, also called a legend, is like a secret code breaker for a map.
-It's a small box on the map that explains what all the different symbols, colours, and patterns on the map mean, helping you understand what you are looking at.
+A map key, also called a legend, is like a secret code breaker for a map!
+It's a small box on a map that shows what each symbol, colour, or pattern on the map means.
+Without a map key, you wouldn't know if a symbol means a school, a hospital, or a chai shop!

 Simple Example